 Caliber: 9mm and .40 S&W with 13 or 15-shot magazines.
-Barrel: 3.86" or 4.45" (P30L).
+Barrel: 3,86" or 4,45" (P30L).
 Weight: 26 to 27.5 oz.
-Length: 6.95, 7.56" overall.
+Length: 6,95, 7,56" overall.
 Grips: Interchangeable panels.
 Sights: Open rectangular notch rear sight with contrast points (no radioactive).
 Features: Ergonomic features include a special grip frame with interchangeable backstraps inserts and lateral plates, allowing the pistol to be individually adapted to any user.
 Browning type action with modified short recoil operation.
-Ambidextrous controls include dual slide releases, magazine release levers, and a serrated decocking button located on the rear of the frame (for applicable variants).
+Ambidextrous controls include dual slide releases, magazine accurate at time of publication however, many factors affect retail pricing so exact prices are not possible release levers, and a serrated decocking button located on the rear of the frame (for applicable variants).
 A Picatinny rail molded into the front of the frame.
 The extractor serves as a loaded-chamber indicator.